My Blog Page

 CBGB & OMFUG 3.6.21

 “Country, BlueGrass / Blues & Other Music for Uplifting Gormandizers”.
 (Gormandizer as defined by the owner Hilly Kristal: “a ravenous music eater”.)
 Manhattan’s East Village venue specifically promoted Country and Blues music, then morphed in the 1970’s and 80’s to include New Wave and Punk Bands some of whom were already famous or were about to be.
 It’s now coined “The Birthplace of Punk.”
-Some of my favorite artists played CBGB and their music became backdrops during my teen years running New York City streets.
+Some of my favorite artists played CBGB and their music became backdrops during my teen years in New York City streets.
 Unlike its contemporary Studio 54, CBGB welcomed everyone…black, white, rich, poor, old and old enough.
 It was an exciting honor to have frequented such an iconic hang out.
 A temp band called The Wheels circa 1982-4 were a group of my childhood friends who played here on local band nights.
 Otherwise, it was big upcoming names like Blondie, The Ramones, The Police, Joan Jett, (The Talking Heads-

 “This ain’t no Mudd Club, or CBGB, I ain’t got time for that now.”)
 Later the likes of Green Day and Guns N Roses found musical homes in this small but powerful jumping off point in the Big Apple.

 HAPPY ROOT 3.3.21Grandma always kept plants and tended each one with so much care.
 She especially loved ferns but my favorite "Grandma" plant was the infamous avocado which she cultivated for many years.
 There’s a photo of my brothers and I when I was aged 6 or 7.
 The plant and I were almost the same height.
 By the time I left Manhattan at 21, the Old Avocado plant had grown past the ceiling and back down again!
 This is my 1st avocado and was amazed at its will to live and root.
-On the glass (Ala Dr. Imoto’s water experiments) I wrote in red, “True Love Roots”.
+On the glass (as in Dr. Imoto’s water experiments) I wrote in red, “True Love Roots”.
 This seed has since been potted and the plant is already 2’ tall.

 DESERT TRAILS PARK 2.14.21